-At the conclusion of this toolkit, the student will be invited to create an awareness poster that is unique to their region of Canada.
+At the conclusion of this toolkit, students are invited to create a poster about a climate sensitive infectious disease that is unique to their region of Canada.
 The details relating to the poster contest can be found on page 11 of the toolkit.